 Install the 5/8-18 male outlet of the regulator to the 5/8-18 female gas inlet on the back panel of the wire drive.
 Secure fitting with flow adjuster key at top.
-Attach gas supply to 5/8-18 female inlet of regulator per instructions in the INSTALLATION section.
+Attach gas supply to 5/8-18 female inlet of regulator per INSTALLATION section.